Romania's PM Ponta wins first round of presidential election

 Ponta rebuffed EU criticism in 2012 that he did not appear to respect the rule of law and democratic institutions, denying allegations that he had put pressure on judges.

-A senior official in the ruling Social Democrat party said, on condition of anonymity, that potential candidates to become prime minister in a Ponta presidency include the head of Romania’s secret service, George Maior, who is also Ponta’s godfather and a former Social Democrat lawmaker, and former prime minister Calin Tariceanu of the Liberal Reforming Party.
+“The results are somewhat in line with what we have seen in exit polls, which isn’t to say the final outcome is decided,” said Vlad Muscalu, chief economist at ING Bank in Bucharest.

-Tariceanu, a Harley Davidson-riding businessman, is a Ponta ally who also ran for president but came third in Sunday’s first round.
-As premier from 2004-2008, Tariceanu oversaw sharp increases in pensions and ran double-digit current account deficits, despite warnings from the IMF and ratings agencies to maintain fiscal discipline.
+It was unclear whom Ponta might choose to succeed him as prime minister if he wins the presidency.

-As well as loosening fiscal policy, a new Ponta-appointed government could end the deal with the International Monetary Fund when the current 4 billion euro agreement expires next year.
-The deal has bolstered Romania’s credibility with investors and nudged successive governments to reform.
+Ponta, and a new government he would help shape, might loosen fiscal policy and end the deal with the International Monetary Fund.
+The 4 billion euro agreement, which expires next year, has bolstered Romania’s credibility with investors and nudged successive governments to reform.

 “After the IMF agreement expires there will be two questions.
 Will it be further extended?”
 Greg Konieczny, the manager of Romanian investment fund Fondul Proprietatea, said in a recent interview.